How Technology is Changing the Landscape Industry

 While projects are becoming bigger and more complex than ever, they’re taking 20% longer to complete on average.
 The Economist also reported that approximately 30% of America’s yearly construction spending is used to account for “inefficiencies, mistakes and delays.”

 Hopefully, the 324% funding surge that US-based construction tech startups saw in 2018 will carry over into the next decade.
-There’s a big market for streamlining efficiency and productivity through tech.
-Emerging tech innovations are promising to disrupt the construction industry for the better.
+There’s a big market for streamlining efficiency and productivity through technology.
+Emerging technology innovations are promising to disrupt the construction industry for the better.
 Moreover, a booming construction sector can only help to boost the landscaping sector as well.

-Here are some of the biggest tech trends to look out for in construction & landscaping.
+Here are some of the biggest technology trends to look out for in construction & landscaping.

 Equipment and Materials Marketplaces Sector